Web plus Marketing publications from Quebec, Canada.

 • Mobile Compatibility:

-Indicate if you want your site to be responsive, meaning it adjusts automatically to different screen sizes (desktops, tablets, smartphones).
+Your site must be fully responsive—it should adapt automatically to all screen sizes (desktops, tablets, smartphones).

 Before launching a website - Section 1